Frequently Asked Insurance Questions

 Group life insurance is offered by an employer, whereas individual life insurance policies are purchased outside of work.
 Sometimes group insurance can cost less, depending on a person’s age or pre-existing health conditions.
 The downside is that group life insurance isn’t always portable.
 That means that if you leave your employer, or your employer leaves you, you could find yourself without any life insurance coverage.
 As with investments, it’s a good idea to diversify your insurance plan, as well.
 In other words, “don’t put all of your eggs in one basket.”
-It’s important to secure your own individual life insurance policy before something unexpected occurs, such as a change in your employment, or your health.
+It’s important to secure your own individual term life insurance policy before something unexpected occurs, such as a change in your employment, or your health.
 In the clip below, Dave Ramsey explains this concept further:

 Medical Exam Tips – Q and A